- Back to the Containers home page

-CAN/CGSB-43.146 sets out the requirements for design and manufacture of UN standardized intermediate bulk containers (IBCs) with a capacity less than or equal to 3000 L and their selction and use for transport of dangerous goods included in Class 3, 4, 5, 6.1, 8 or 9.
+CAN/CGSB-43.146 sets out the requirements for design and manufacture of UN standardized intermediate bulk containers (IBCs) with a capacity less than or equal to 5000 L (under certain conditions) and the selection and use of UN standardized IBCs and other equivalent specifications for transport of dangerous goods included in Class 3, 4, 5, 6.1, 8 or 9.

-Section 5.6 of the TDG Regulations specifies that an IBC manufactured in Canada is a UN Standardized Means of Containement if it is in compliance with sections 2 to 11 of CAN/CGSB-43.146.
+Section 5.6 of the TDG Regulations specifies that an IBC manufactured in Canada is a UN Standardized Means of Containment if it is in compliance with sections 2 and 3 and Part I of CAN/CGSB-43.146.

-Section 5.14 of the TDG Regulations specifies that a UN Standardized large means of containment selected and used in accordance with sections 2, 3, 12 and 13 of CAN/CGSB-43.146 is one of the pemitted container types for transport of dangerous goods in Class 3, 4, 5, 6.1, 8 or 9 by road, rail or ship.
+Section 5.14 of the TDG Regulations specifies that a UN Standardized large means of containment selected and used in accordance with sections 2, 3, 12 and 13 of CAN/CGSB-43.146 is one of the permitted container types for the road, rail or maritime transport of dangerous goods in Class 3, 4, 5, 6.1, 8 or 9.

-A copy of this standard can be obtained from the Canadian General Standards Board.
+A free copy of this standard can be obtained from Public Service and Procurement Canada.

 For more information on matters pertaining to CAN/CGSB-43.146: